seetadev/EthOps/README.md

 •Drone Incident Reporting : Publish drone incident reports, preventive measures and remediation using a decentralized twitter application over the Ethereum blockchain network and Embark Tools.

-Harmony Marketplace Smart Contracts: https://github.com/seetadev/EthOps/tree/main/Harmony-Blockchain/NFTMarketplacecontracts

-Smart contracts and implementation for Harmony Marketplace.

-Harmony Vizualizing and Analytics Tool: https://github.com/seetadev/EthOps/tree/main/Harmony-Blockchain/Viz-analytics-platform

-We are developing an open source vizualization tool to enable tabulation, charting, organization and graphing of data.
+# Solana Blockchain

-Ethereum Tools, Protocols and Techniques Utilized and Details:
+# Ethereum, Harmony & Near Tools, Protocols and Techniques Utilized and Details

 1. Tableland: We are using tableland to develop a monitoring notes application and are maintaining it along with maintenance and security notes of drones and UAVs.
 Please visit: https://github.com/seetadev/EthOps/tree/main/Module1/Monitoring-Notes-tableland